Alberto Sonsol: Career

 He began his career as a basketball announcer in 1984.
 A year later he reported his first full match for Radio Universal.
 Since the 1990s, he was a panelist on the program La Hora de los Deportes aired on National Television.
 However, during his 35 years in the media, he hosted the program 6.25 Basketball on Teledoce, and until 2017 he was a sports journalist and was in charge of sports commentary on Radio Sarandí Sport 890.

-Between 2015 and 2020 he presented the Uruguayan version of the Israeli format Raid the Cage, entitled Escape perfecto and aired on Channel 10.
+From 2015 to 2020 he presented the Uruguayan version of the Israeli format Raid the Cage, entitled Escape perfecto and aired on Channel 10.
 He was accompanied by Annasofía Facello, who also co-presented the spin-off featuring celebrities, along with Claudia Fernández.
 From 2020 until his death, he was part of Punto Penal and the Polémica en el bar Uruguay program panel.
 He also was the presenter of the sports section in Subrayado, the news division of Channel 10.

-Since February 2021 he was part of the cast of the humorous program La Peluquería de Don Mateo.
-After his death he was replaced by Sebastián Almada.
+From February 2021 until his death, he was part of the cast of the comedy programme La Peluquería de Don Mateo.
+Following his death, he was replaced by Sebastián Almada.